athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 ### What is ClojureScript?

-ClojureScript, like [Elm](https://elm-lang.org) or [Reason](https://reasonml.github.io/), is a compile to js programming language.
-It's different from JavaScript because its data structures are immutable, its paradigm is functional and it's part of a family of programming languages called [lisp](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>).
+ClojureScript, like [Elm] or [Reason], is a compile to js programming language.
+It's different from JavaScript because its data structures are immutable, its paradigm is functional and it's part of a family of programming languages called [lisp].
 The tangible benefits are that you can experience a world of web dev where classes of problems influenced by state and questionable language design are significantly reduced.
 If nothing else, ClojureScript is guarenteed to make you think different.

 ### Github Pages and Static Sites?